What is the urine urea

 The urine urea nitrogen test involves analyzing urine samples that you collect during a specified 24-hour period.

-It may seem awkward or uncomfortable to urinate into a cup, but no physical discomfort should occur.
 Follow your doctor’s orders about how to collect the sample.
 Generally, you will maintain normal eating and drinking habits during the collection phase.

 Wash your hands carefully before and after collecting each sample.
 Also, make sure that you cap the containers tightly.
 Label and return the samples to the doctor as instructed.
 Samples need to be refrigerated during the 24-hour period.

 A normal urea level in the urine is 12 to 20 grams over 24 hours.
+Individual labs may have reference ranges that vary slightly and can be different based on sex or age.

 Low levels of urea in the urine may suggest: